2014 Primary Election: April 11, 2014

 First Time Voters Who Register By Mail

-You must attach a copy of one of the following to your voter registration application OR bring it when you vote for the first time:
+If you are unable to provide a valid ID number, either a NC driver’s license number or a non-operators ID card number on your registration application, you must attach a copy of one of the following to your voter registration application OR bring it when you vote for the first time:

 Where to Register